sap-tutorials/Tutorials/tutorials/opps-basic-scenario-coupon-management/opps-basic-scenario-coupon-management.md

 With this, you can read the coupon codes generated for the multi-code coupon **COFFEELOVER**.
 This is the coupon code value to be communicated to the target group members as part of your promotional campaign.

+You must note down the coupon code value as it will be used for redeeming the coupon.

 ### Upload promotional rule